-P.E.B. acknowledges the financial supports of U.S. Department of Energy, Office of Science, Basic Energy Sciences under award no. DE-SC0005132.
-S.S. acknowledges the support from the Office of Naval Research (ONR) grant N00014-21-1-2107.
-D.V. acknowledges the support from National Science Foundation grant DMR-1954856.
+P.E.B. acknowledges financial support from the U.S. Department of Energy, Office of Science, Basic Energy Sciences under award no. DE-SC0005132.
+S.S. acknowledges support from the Office of Naval Research (ONR) grant N00014-21-1-2107.
+D.V. acknowledges the support from the National Science Foundation grant DMR-1954856.
 We also thank N. Dellby and M. Hoffman for discussions regarding the optical configuration of the microscope.
 First-principles calculations were performed using the computational resources provided by the Rutgers University Parallel Computing clusters.

-V. APPENDIX
+APPENDIX